octobercms/docs/3.x/extend/services/log.md

 # Log

 By default October is configured to create a single log file for your application which is stored in the `storage/logs` directory.
-You may write information to the logs using the `Log` facade:
+You may write information to the logs using the `Log` facade.

 ```php
 $user = User::find(1);